 We pulled up to the Castaic Pilot Travel Center and started walking around, acquainting ourselves with the space in which we'd be spending the next 24 hours.
 The truck stop consisted of a store, a Wendy's, and a lounge, which was decorated with a sign that read, "Enter as Strangers, Leave as Friends."
 We sat down outside for awhile, watching people file in and out.
 They appeared to remain strangers.

-We took a walk to admire the beautiful scenery, and even in the short time we spent inside Pilot, Castaic was getting busier.
-The truck stops were filling, up and the immense vehicles were moving on and off Castaic Road like lumbering animals maneuvering around one another.
+We took a walk to admire the beautiful scenery and even in the short time we spent inside Pilot, Castaic was getting busier.
+The truck stops were filling up and the immense vehicles were moving on and off Castaic Road like lumbering animals maneuvering around each other.
 We treated ourselves to a mediocre lunch of pancakes and pastrami, which didn't do wonders for our stomachs.

 Benny treated us to the Country Girl Saloon's finest Miller Lite and continued telling us about himself.
 Benny's been a trucker for nearly 30 years and also owns two liquor stores in Houston.
-He told us about chasing a couple kids down the street with a .38 after they stole a $500 bottle of Cognac from his store.
+He told us about chasing a couple kids down the street with a .38 after they stole a $500 bottle of cognac from his store and he chased them down the street with his .38.
 He told us, proudly, that he was his wife's first blowjob recipient—though she hid the fact that she had lost her oral virginity to her friends.
 After that, we decided we had learned enough about Benny and went back to Pilot to recuperate.